LAST UPDATED – 7/27/23 – Planning Your Trip

-One of the most important aspects of planning any trip is the logistics.
-Even the most well made plans can fall apart if you don’t have the logistics of your trip covered.
-I told you about the mistakes I made when planning our trip to Switzerland a few years back, but let me elaborate as they are great examples of how poor logistics can add a lot of unnecessary stress to your trip.
+One of the most important aspects of planning any trip is logistics.
+Even the most well-made plans can fall apart if you don’t have the logistics of your trip covered.
+I told you about the mistakes I made when planning our trip to Switzerland a few years back but let me elaborate as they are great examples of how poor logistics can add a lot of unnecessary stress to your trip.

-After starting to plan our trip, we narrowed down the cities that we would be visiting to Zermatt, Interlaken, Grindelwald, Lauterbrunnen, and Lucerne.
-We would be coming up from Italy, and had about a week to see all of these places.
+After starting to plan our trip, we narrowed down the cities that we would be visiting Zermatt, Interlaken, Grindelwald, Lauterbrunnen, and Lucerne.
+We would be coming up from Italy and had about a week to see all of these places.
 I know, not enough time.
 That was logistical mistake number one.
-I love pushing the envelope when it comes to fitting as much as I can into a trip, but fitting five cities into five days was tight.
+I love pushing the envelope when it comes to fitting as much as I can into a trip but fitting five cities into five days was tight.

 That issue was compounded by the next logistical mistake that I made.
 Instead of picking one or two central locations to use as hubs, and then traveling out from those locations daily to see what we wanted to see, I booked a different hotel each night in each one of those cities.
 More on the hotel in Grindelwald in a bit.